enerqi/odin-sciter/README.md

 | [`gotchas.md`](docs/gotchas.md) | **the things that cost a day each** — measured, and none of it derivable from the headers |
 | [`api.md`](docs/api.md) | the `sciter_app` API, area by area |

+**Writing a program of your own rather than reading the examples?**
+[`docs/using-in-your-project.md`](docs/using-in-your-project.md) is the page for that — what to vendor (the minimum is `sciter.odin` plus `sciter_app/`, 560 KB), the `-collection:` flag and the two import spellings, and how the engine reaches your users.
+Every other page here is written from inside this checkout, where `just` does that work for you.

 Every Odin code block in the guides that teach the API lives in [`docs/snippets/`](docs/snippets/) as well, and is type checked by `just check` — documentation drifts silently otherwise.
-Two kinds of block are deliberately absent and say so where they are: raw-Xlib listings, which do not type check off Linux and would break `just cross-check`, and the code in the maintainer notes and the essays (`RESEARCH-METHOD.md`, `WINDOWS-CHECKLIST.md`, `VDOM.md`, `ALTERNATIVES.md` and the like), which is illustrative rather than something to paste.
+Three kinds of block are deliberately absent and say so where they are: raw-Xlib listings, which do not type check off Linux and would break `just cross-check`; the collection-qualified `import` lines in `using-in-your-project.md`, which cannot resolve from inside the repository and are measured against a project built outside it instead; and the code in the maintainer notes and the essays (`RESEARCH-METHOD.md`, `WINDOWS-CHECKLIST.md`, `VDOM.md`, `ALTERNATIVES.md` and the like), which is illustrative rather than something to paste.
 The correspondence is maintained by hand;
 `docs/snippets/snippets.odin` names the guide each block came from.